degenrocket/degenrocket-web/README.md

-# DegenRocket web client
+# Spasm Forum web client

-DegenRocket-web is a frontend for a [Spasm-powered](https://github.com/degenrocket/spasm.js) forum.
+spasm-forum-web is a frontend for a [Spasm](https://github.com/spasm-network/spasm.js) forum.

-DegenRocket-server repository can be found [here](https://github.com/degenrocket/degenrocket-server).
+spasm-forum-server repository can be found [here](https://github.com/spasm-network/spasm-forum-server).

 ## Server setup

-If you don't have any experience at setting up a server, then there is a beginner-friendly guide with scripts for an automated [initial server setup](https://github.com/degenrocket/degenrocket-scripts).
+If you don't have any experience at setting up a server, then there is a beginner-friendly guide with scripts for an automated [initial server setup](https://github.com/spasm-network/spasm-forum-scripts).

 ---

 ## Install npm

-*Note: nvm and npm should already be installed if you've used scripts for an automated [initial server setup](https://github.com/degenrocket/degenrocket-scripts).*
+*Note: nvm and npm should already be installed if you've used scripts for an automated [initial server setup](https://github.com/spasm-network/spasm-forum-scripts).*

 ```
 # install nvm to manage node versions